andrbor02/Matrix-printer/README.md

-Hello wolrd.
 Programm to fill and print matrix.